DavidMangalraj/getting-and-cleaning-data-course-project/CodeBook.md

 # CodeBook
 ---------------------------------------------------------------
-This document describes the data and transofrmations used by *run_analysis.R* and the definition of variables in *TidyDT.txt*.
+This document describes the data and transformations used by *run_analysis.R* and the definition of variables in *TidyDT.txt*.

 ## Dataset Used: